 Event Description

-In this program, you will discover:
+In this program, participants discovered:

 About Emily G. Jacobs, Ph.D.

-Dr. Emily Jacobs Professor of Neuroscience at UC Santa Barbara and Director of the Ann S. Bowers Women's Brain Health Initiative.
+Dr. Emily Jacobs was named one of the “Top 10 Scientists” to watch around the globe by Science News.
+Dr Jacobs is a professor of psychological and brain science at UC Santa Barbara, and serves as the director of the Ann S. Bowers Women's Brain Health Initiative.
 Her research explores the structural and functional changes in the brain that occur in response to changing hormonal conditions.
 In 2024, her team published the first detailed map of the human brain across pregnancy, and Dr. Jacobs leads multi-center study of neurological changes across the transition to menopause.

 Dr. Jacobs received her bachelor’s degree in neuroscience from Smith College and her PhD from the University of California, Berkeley.
 Prior to UCSB, she held a faculty appointment at Harvard Medical School and the Department of Medicine/Division of Women's Health at Brigham & Women's Hospital.
 Dr. Jacobs' serves on the Steering Committee of the Women’s Brain Health Coalition, the Milken Institute's Women’s Health Network, 51 Foundation, and the WHAM Research Collaborative to drive the national and international agenda on women’s health research.
 Dr. Jacobs was named a Robert Wood Johnson Foundation “Health and Society” Scholar, a National Institutes of Health Women's Health Fellow, and a National Academy of Sciences Frontiers of Science Fellow for "distinguished young scientists under 45" in recognition of her body of work.
-She was name one of the “Top 10 Scientists” to watch around the globe by Science News.
 In addition to research, Dr. Jacobs and her team partner with K-12 groups to advance girls' representation in STEM.
 Her work is featured in The New York Times, National Geographic, Scientific American, NPR, BBC, TED, Netflix, and MasterClass.

 Distinguished Lecture Series on Brain, Learning and Memory